septag/darkhammer/README.md

 This is the simplest command for configuring the build, however there are many more options available, like *debug* build, enabling *asserts*, *profile* build and others, which you can see with `waf --help` command.
 *Note* that *prefix* path for 3rdparty libs and engine itself should be the same, or you may get build errors.

+##### Visual studio project
+I also maintain visual studio project files separately for windows developers.
+To build and debug with visual studio environment, you must first follow the instructions for installing *3rdparty* libraries described in the section above, and you have to successfully run *install_3rdparty-win.py* (see above).
+After successful 3rdparty install, open *msvc/darkhammer.sln* in visual studio, and choose your preferred build configuration and proceed.
+Before build you should consider the following notes:

+* Remember to define *Physx SDK* header and library path in your VC's search paths.
+* I had to use some kind of hack to integrate default data path (*SHARE_DIR* preprocessor), into file *msvc/sharedir.h* when building with visual studio in *pre-build events*, **so** if you copy the whole project to another path on your hard-drive, make sure you delete *sharedir.h* to reset that variable, or else, data files may not be found during runtime.

 ### Questions ?
 If you have any questions, suggestions, please post to developer's